 Salary advancement pursuant to subdivision (5) of the Salary Benchmarking Formula shall be effective as follows: for unit members, such advancement shall be to the next higher salary set (see Appendix A), and shall become effective July 1, 2015, and each July 1st of any successive year thereafter.
+Unit members on step 35 shall advance to step c.
+Equation of Salary Increments and Service Credit d.
+Adjustments in Salaries A salary is subject to audit and immediate correction at any time for error and/or adjustment of incorrect payment.

-Unit members on step 35 shall advance to step The District's salary placement guidelines shall be congruent with the new salary schedule.
+The District's salary placement guidelines shall be congruent with the new salary schedule.